-Equity Plans
+Equity plans

-We intend to file one or more registration statements on Form S-8 under the Securities Act to register all shares of our common stock subject to outstanding options and common stock issuable under our equity incentive plans and employee stock purchase plan.
-We expect to file the registration statement covering shares offered pursuant to our plans shortly after the date of this prospectus, permitting the resale of such shares by nonaffiliates in the public market without restriction under the Securities Act and the sale by affiliates in the public market, subject to compliance with the resale provisions of Rule 144.
+We have filed a registration statement on Form S-8 under the Securities Act to register all shares of our common stock subject to outstanding options and common stock issuable under our equity incentive plans and employee stock purchase plan.
+The registration statement became effective automatically upon filing, and permits the resale of such shares by nonaffiliates in the public market without restriction under the Securities Act and the sale by affiliates in the public market, subject to compliance with the resale provisions of Rule 144.

-Registration Rights
+Registration rights

-Upon the closing of this offering and the private placement, the holders of 165,890,356 shares of our common stock or their transferees will be entitled to various rights with respect to the registration of these shares under the Securities Act.
+As of September 30, 2021, the holders of 165,505,294 shares of our common stock or their transferees will be entitled to various rights with respect to the registration of these shares under the Securities Act.
 Registration of these shares under the Securities Act would result in these shares becoming fully tradable without restriction under the Securities Act immediately upon the effectiveness of the registration, except for shares purchased by affiliates.
 See "Description of Capital Stock-Registration Rights" for additional information.
 Shares covered by a registration statement will be eligible for sale in the public market upon the expiration or release from the terms of the lock-up agreement.

-MATERIAL U.S. FEDERAL INCOME TAX CONSEQUENCES TO NON-U.S. HOLDERS
+Material U.S. federal income tax consequences to Non-U.S. holders